open-telemetry/opentelemetry-ruby/exporter/zipkin/README.md

 # opentelemetry-exporter-zipkin

 The `opentelemetry-exporter-zipkin` gem provides Zipkin exporters for OpenTelemetry for Ruby.
 Using `opentelemetry-exporter-zipkin`, an application can configure OpenTelemetry to export collected tracing data to [Zipkin][zipkin-home].
-One exporter is included: the `Exporter` exports in HTTP JSONformat over TCP to a Zipkin backend
+One exporter is included: the `Exporter` exports in HTTP JSON format over TCP to a Zipkin backend

 ## What is OpenTelemetry?